-- Completely Encloses the legs and arms.
-This prevents people from reaching out whilst begin rescued, and possible impeding the rescue.
+- Completely encloses the legs and arms.
+This prevents people from reaching out whilst being rescued, and possibly impeding the rescue.

 - Strong, thick Hook & Loop Tape straps.

-- Padded head pillow.
-Especially good for going down stairs.
+- Padded head pillow protects the head when going down stairs.

-- Full length mini mattress.
-Also excellent for going down stairs.
+- Full length mini mattress protects the body when going down stairs.

 - Automatically fits to size.

-When putting the patient on top of the ResQmat, place their head on the pillow with their shoulders close to the edge of the pillow.
-The oversize pillow is to protect the patient’s head when going around corners.
+When the Patient is on top of the ResQmat, place their head on the pillow with their shoulders close to the edge of the pillow.
+The oversize pillow is to protect the Patient’s head when going around corners.

-The patient’s feet should be inside the V section of the Red Strap.
-After the four Hook & Loop Tape fastenings are firmly done up, pull the Red Strap from the foot of the sheet through the buckle near the chest, so the length of the ResQmat is made shorter as it pulls into the patient’s feet.
+The Patient’s feet should be inside the ‘V’ section of the Red Strap.
+After the four Hook & Loop Tape fastenings are firmly done up, pull the Red Strap from the foot of the sheet through the buckle near the chest, so the length of the ResQmat is made shorter as it wraps over the Patient’s feet.
 Use one hand to push the Red Strap into the buckle and the other hand to pull the Strap away from the buckle.
 Then close the clamp latch to secure the strap.
 Even if the webbing is not neatly in the buckle and some webbing is over the edge, the buckle should still close and lock the webbing.
-By shortening the length of the ResQmat it helps secure the patient when they are taken down stairs feet first.
+By shortening the length of the ResQmat it helps secure the Patient when they are taken down stairs feet first.

 There is a second pulling strap located under the pillow and this can be used to help lower someone from a bed or if it is necessary, to pull from the head end of the ResQmat.
 This strap can be used to help the descent if going down stairs; on stair landings; turning around corners etc. In most evacuations this pulling strap will be kept out of the way, by storing it under the pillow.
 As there is less strain to pull from the foot end, only use the head pulling strap if necessary.

-We recommend you inspect annually, to ensure vermin have not caused any damage.
-The direction of the corrugations on the plastic board means that it’s not necessary to unroll it every few months.
+We recommend an annual inspection to ensure vermin have not caused any damage.
+The direction of the corrugations on the plastic board means that it is not necessary to unroll it every few months.